-🛡 Notes:
+Notes:

-- 1. This System tag (\Simulated) is read only and cannot be written to for runtime protection.
-The System tag allows this property to be monitored from the client. - 2.
-When a device is simulated, updates may not appear faster than one (1) second client.

-Simulation Mode is for test and simulation purposes only.
+- 1. Updates are not applied until clients disconnect and reconnect. - 2.
+The System tag (Simulated) is read only and cannot be written to for runtime protection.
+The System tag allows this property to be monitored from the client. - 3.
+In Simulation mode, the item's memory map is based on client update rate(s) (Group Update Rate for OPC clients or Scan Rate for native and DDE interfaces).
+This means that two clients that reference the same item with different update rates return different data. - 4.
+When a device is simulated, updates may not appear faster than one (1) second in the client. - Simulation Mode is for test and simulation purposes only.
 It should never be used in a production environment.